 For a lot of people, the price is the biggest disadvantage.
 Because they are so rare, and because they are so time-consuming to cut, they can be very expensive; when purchased in a high-end jewelry store, they are often double the price of a regular diamond.

 Availability is another drawback with these stones.
 Their uniqueness doesn’t just make them expensive- it can make them difficult to find.
-They are also only available in round and square cut stones.
+They are also only available in round and square-cut stones.

 One final problem with these stones is false marketing.
 It is quite easy for uneducated consumers to get duped into buying what is not a true hearts and arrows diamond.
 At a glance, many stones can appear to have this pattern; however, it is the perfect symmetry that makes them so unique.
 Some people also mistakenly assume that any super ideal cut diamond is a hearts and arrows diamond.
-To be graded as a super ideal cut, a stone must have perfect cut, polish and symmetry.
+To be graded as a super ideal cut, a stone must have the perfect cut, polish, and symmetry.
 It does not, however, require a specific pattern.